KasunGimantha/guess_game/README.md

 # guess_game
-How to play :
+How to play :<br>
-\nEnter the value range you want to guess the number
+Enter the value range you want to guess the number<br>
-\nEnter your guessing number
+nEnter your guessing number<br>
 If you guess It correctly, You win!
 Congratulations!